The ESA: White House has not invited it or any member company to meet Trump

-If President Trump is going to meet with the gaming industry next week, the gaming industry didn’t know about it.
+If President Trump is going to meet with the gaming industry next week, the gaming industry doesn’t know about it.
 The Entertainment Software Association, gaming’s biggest lobbying group, says that it had no knowledge of a meeting next week.
 During a question-and-answer session with the media, White House press secretary Sarah Sanders announced that Trump is meeting with the gaming industry next week, but she did not say who would attend that event.

 “The ESA and our member companies have not received an invitation to meet with President Trump,” ESA media relations boss Dan Hewitt told GamesBeat in an email.